Why Beijing lacks snow, and how climate change has the Winter Olympics on a slippery slope

 Cross-country skiers, on the other hand, have voiced concerns about artificial snow on Nordic courses better suited for a natural base.

-“I’ve noticed at the World Cup when it is man-made snow, it is scary because instead of sliding on snow you’re sliding on ice,” 2020-21 World Cup winner and Beijing bronze medalist Jesse Diggins told the Associated Press.
+“I’ve noticed at the World Cup when it is man-made snow, it is scary because instead of sliding on snow you’re sliding on ice,” 2020-21 World Cup winner and Beijing bronze medalist Jessie Diggins told the Associated Press.
 “I think we’re seeing a higher percentage of falls.
 I feel it is a little more dangerous now.”

 Congratulations, @jessdiggs, for winning the bronze medal in the cross country sprint at Beijing games!
 And thank you for supporting a #PriceOnCarbon to help preserve winters and snow from the ravages of #ClimateChange.@ProtectWinters https://t.co/EAuBHTkyAu— Citizens' Climate Lobby (@citizensclimate) February 9, 2022

 A study published in January, led by Daniel Scott of the University of Waterloo, includes a survey of more than 300 Olympic athletes and coaches from 20 countries on their views of weather-climate conditions, performance and safety.
-“The athletes and coaches … were almost unanimous (94%) in their fear that climate change will adversely impact the future development of their sport,” the study found.
+“The athletes and coaches … were almost unanimous (94 percent) in their fear that climate change will adversely impact the future development of their sport,” the study found.

 One slalom athlete cited the risks of too-warm weather: “body is too hot — difficult to build tension, tiredness — higher risk of injury … equipment (impacted) in general, but mainly boots get too soft — no proper control over the skis — dangerous!”